 1. Business to Consumer

-Business to Consumer type of e-commerce is the most popular and most common of the models in the business.
+Business to Consumer type of e-commerce is the most popular and most common of the models in the industry.
 It is the sale of products or services to the final consumer.
-Let’s take this as an example – Netflix sells its services to viewers, where the entire process and transactions take place online.
+Let’s take this as an example – Netflix sells its services to viewers, where the entire process and transactions occur online.
 The customer can get an overview of cheaper products and services and finally decide for himself with the certainty that he will get the best shipping conditions and customer service.